Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 Why Don’t Flamingos Fly Frequently?

-While they are physically capable of flight, flamingos don’t spend much time in the air on a daily basis.
+While they are physically capable of flight, flamingos don’t spend much time in the air daily.
 Here’s why:

 Energy Conservation